 At Edwards, we are aware that changing weather patterns may cause business interruptions.
-To best prepare for this unknown, we incorporate the potential impact of floods, wildfires and other weather events into our risk assessments.
+We have facilities around the world that face different potential climate-related risks such as hurricanes, droughts and wildfires that could possibly impact our ability to manufacture and transport our products to patients worldwide.
+We incorporate the potential for these climate weather events into our risk assessments.
 We take additional preventative measures including maintaining emergency response systems and business recovery processes, which we test regularly.
 We also collaborate with our insurance provider to ensure our global facilities have appropriate weather damage prevention features and resilient infrastructure.
-Incorporating sustainability factors, such as climate risk, into our assessments provides us with a more robust understanding of potential risks to the company.
+Incorporating corporate impact factors, such as environmental risk, into our assessments provides us with a more robust understanding of potential risks to the company.

 We continue to review and assess the risk factors outlined in the Task Force for Climate-related Financial Disclosures and, where needed, shape appropriate mitigation strategies.
-For more information, please see the Risk Factors section of our 2022 Annual Report and the Board Role in Risk Oversight section in our 2023 Proxy Statement.
+For more information, please see the Risk Factors section of our 2023 Annual Report and the Board Role in Risk Oversight section in our 2024 Proxy Statement.